lusis/lusis.github.com/source/_posts/2011-10-18-deploy-all-the-things.markdown

 - Consider isolating access to a given table via a service.
 Instead of giving all your applications access to the 'users' table, create a users service that does that.
 - Start exercising code paths to new tables early by leveraging dark launches

 Some of these techniques would make Codd spin in his grave.
-Some of the headaches with data base

 We're undergoing a similar situation right now.
 We originally stored a large amount of 'blob' data in Voldemort.
 This was a bit perplexing as we were already leveraging S3 for similar data.
 To migrate that data (several hundred gigs) we took the following approach: